Jerjes0/graph_merging/README.md

 # Causal Inference Agent

-This project is part of the DSC 291 - Topics in Causal Inference course at UC San Diego, taught by Professor Biewi Huang.
+This project is part of the DSC 291 - Topics in Causal Inference course at UC San Diego, taught by Professor Biwei Huang.

 ## Project Overview